sudhanshusinghaiml/frontend-ignited/IntroductionToHTML/ImageLicenseTypes.md

 - Most search engines will allow you to filter image results by a license.
 There are also sites like Pixabay and Unsplash, which offer free-to-use images.
 Always be mindful of the copyright and licensing when you use an image in your website.
 <br>

+### Important Points
+- How can you find images that you are allowed to use?
+Use websites like Pixabay or Unsplash.
+- Which license releases works to the public domain?
+Creative Commons 0
+- What is the default license for images?
+All rights reserved